 2. Quality Performance Category Achievement Score

 The improvement determination will be based on the “Quality Performance Category Achievement Score”.
 This score has been defined as the Quality category score WITHOUT INCLUDING any bonus points.
-You can read more details about the bonus points here.
-The improvement bonus points earned in 2018 also WON’T be included for calculating this Achievement Score in future years.
+[Read more about the Quality bonus points] The improvement bonus points earned in 2018 also WON’T be included for calculating this Achievement Score in future years.

-The score for 2018 would be compared to the 2017 score submitted under the same identifier defined as TIN/NPI for individual or TIN for group/APM entity.
+The score for 2018 would be compared to the 2017 score submitted under the same identifier defined as TIN/NPI for individual or TIN for group/APM entity as far as possible.
 CMS has also provided guidelines if the submission identifier for an individual or a group changes in 2018 (e.g. provider leaves a group or decided to submit as an individual).
 The virtual group identifiers will be used starting 2019 for virtual group participants.

 4. Minimum Score of 3 Points Required

 There must be a quality category performance achievement score (greater than or equal to 3) for 2017 and 2018 to be eligible to receive improvement scoring bonus points.

 5. 30% of Max Quality Score Serves as the Base for Improvement Score

 If the reported quality score in 2017 was less than 30% of the maximum possible quality score CMS will compare to an assumed 2017 performance score of 30%.
 For most providers, the maximum quality points in 2017 are 60 points.
 If a provider has less than 18 points (30%) in 2017, their 2018 score would be compared to an assumed 18 points in 2017.
 If you are eligible for re-admission measure in 2017, the comparison score for 2017 would be 21 (30% of 70).
 The 30% floor was added to ensure that a Test Pace participant does not receive undue benefit for a low score in 2017.